 It’s not just everyday processes that can help with risk management.
 While it’s important to clarify typical business practices, having disaster procedures documented and available can be crucial in the event of an emergency.
 By considering the requirements of extreme circumstances and preparing for them, the organization can both respond more efficiently and recover more effectively.

 Clear governance for effective controls

 Mitigating risks is a matter of managing the possibilities and establishing controls to eliminate, isolate, or minimize the potential harmful effects.
-Ensuring those controls are in place and effective requires accountability and a structure of oversight that includes those who know the processes best, and those responsible for their ultimate execution.
+As operational leaders can attest, ensuring those controls are in place and effective requires accountability and a structure of oversight that includes those who know the processes best, and those responsible for their ultimate execution.